The Carpentries: helping your training ideas to grow

 Meeting the demanding The Carpentries guidelines can be a real challenge and it is useful to work with other people who have already been through the process, or simply bring new ideas to what is being done, says Institute training lead Aleksandra Nenadic.

 “Lessons have to follow the templates, and conform to the code of conduct.
 They have to teach an open source tool, and then there are format rules too: they have to be able to be taught in an hour and a half, in three hours, or in six hours.
-And then there are curriculum development guidelines laid out in the Carpentries development handbook that’s been developed over the past year.
+And then there are curriculum development guidelines laid out in The Carpentries curriculum development handbook that’s been developed over the past year.
 It’s a lot of work,” Nenadic says.

 The second initiative, the Incubator, was developed later in the year when it became clear there was a place for an intermediate step for less-finished products.
 Many courses were half developed, or even just ideas, and there was a need for somewhere people could discuss what they were doing and find potential partners and help in what they are doing.
 The Incubator therefore allows developers to post both partly-completed courses, and even just ideas, to find other people who are interested.
 This also helps to prevent duplication of effort in designing similar lessons, if someone has already started work on something that others are interested in.